 To begin to forge your own story and path on the ship, it’s important to keep track of your Events and to engage in the Comms channel, responding to messages and answering questions.
-This is where you’ll begin to solidify allegiances and establish your place within the story of your voyage.
+This is where you’ll begin to forge allegiances and establish your place within the story of your voyage.

 Kids and guests who do not have a smart device can borrow one for use during their journey.
 If your entire party wants to stick together during your voyage, it’s a good idea to align your engagement and answers to questions in the Comms channel to follow the same path.

 It’s especially important to team up if you have a kiddo who can’t yet read.
 I spent a lot of time helping my son keep track of his Comms channel — he was rapidly enamored with the magnetic First Order Lieutenant Croy and was eager to please him, never missing a message or a request for help.
-I read the messages to him and let him choose the answers he wanted to send or missions he wanted to accept, and then I’d then hop on my own Datapad and mirror those choices to ensure our paths remained the same.
+I read the messages to Auden and let him choose the answers he wanted to send or missions he wanted to accept, and then I’d then hop on my own datapad and mirror those choices to ensure our paths remained the same.
 I began our voyage ready to help the Resistance, but Lt.
 Croy hooked me too, and I disembarked a proud First Order Loyalist.

 Determining the Best Age for Kids to Experience Star Wars: Galactic Starcruiser

 There are activities and story moments taking place quite literally every minute of the voyage.
-It’s not essential, nor is it possible, to participate in all of them, but we try our best not to miss a moment.
+It’s not essential, nor is it possible, to participate in all of them, but we tried our best not to miss a moment.
 Taking a break for nap or quiet time in your room during the day is possible, but you do run the risk of missing something.
 Even when there aren’t scheduled events on your itinerary, there’s a good chance you’ll bump into a character, from the ship’s captain or cruise director to a roaming stormtrooper or alien musician.